 Replenishing these lost fluids post-ride is critical to help the body repair itself and prepare for the next training session.

-Drinking water or an electrolyte-rich sports drink after cycling is recommended to restore fluid balance.
+Drinking water or a cycling recovery drink electrolyte-rich after cycling is recommended to restore fluid balance.

 This can help prevent dehydration-related issues such as cramps, fatigue, and delayed muscle recovery.

-The process of rehydration should begin immediately after finishing your ride, with the aim to consume fluids gradually over the next few hours.
+The process of rehydration should begin immediately after finishing your cycling workout session, with the aim to consume fluids gradually over the next few hours.

 The goal isn't to drink to the point of discomfort but to ensure a steady intake.